ecorm/cppwamp/README.md

 -lboost_coroutine -lboost_context -lboost_thread -lboost_system
 ```

-Note that that only `-lboost_system` is necessary if you're not using the coroutine API.
+Note that only `-lboost_system` is necessary if you're not using the
+coroutine API.

-You may omit the `-DCPPWAMP_OPT_VENDORIZE` option if you want to use the third-party libraries installed on your system.
-You may provide hints to their location via the following CMake configuration options:
+You may omit the `-DCPPWAMP_OPT_VENDORIZE` option if you want to use the
+third-party libraries installed on your system.
+You may provide hints to their
+location via the following CMake configuration options:

 - `-DBoost_ROOT=path/to/boost`
-- `-DRapidJSON_ROOT=path/to/rapidjson`
-- `-DMsgpack_ROOT=path/to/msgpack`
+- `-Djsoncons_ROOT=path/to/jsoncons`

 Compiling the library, tests, and examples
 ------------------------------------------

-The steps are similar to the above _Header-Only Installation_, except that the `-DCPPWAMP_OPT_HEADERS_ONLY` option is omitted.
+The steps are similar to the above _Header-Only Installation_, except that
+the `-DCPPWAMP_OPT_HEADERS_ONLY` option is omitted.

 ```bash
 git clone https://github.com/ecorm/cppwamp